kalkidanzabreham/credit-risk-model/README.md

 - **Limited Missingness**: The dataset contains some missing values, but they are limited.
 This informs the selection of imputation strategies to fill in missing data without losing too much information.

 ---
+## Project Structure

+The repository follows a modular, production-oriented structure:

+- `notebooks/`: Exploratory analysis (EDA only)
+- `src/`: Reusable, production-ready Python modules for data processing and modeling
+- `tests/`: Unit tests for validating core data processing logic
+- `data/`: Raw and processed data (excluded from version control)

+  Missing values will be handled using median imputation for skewed numerical features such as Amount and Value, as median is robust to outliers.
+Categorical features such as ProductCategory and ChannelId will be imputed using the mode to preserve the most frequent behavior patterns.
+These choices balance robustness with simplicity and are appropriate for transactional data.

 ## Next Steps